ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Cannot aim.
    - *Grenade Shells*, when fired, are converted into *Stickybombs* which will stick to surfaces instead of detonating on contact. *Stickybombs* can be detanated by pressing the aim key while holding the gun. *Stickybombs* can be destroyed by projectiles; and, *Stickybombs* will detonate automatically after 10 minutes of existing, or when over 12 *Stickybombs* are placed. *Honey (Grenade Shell) Stickybombs* will take 2 seconds to detonate after the aim key is pressed.
 - Obtained as a rare trade from master *Gunsmith* villagers.
+- Has stock, sight, and underbarrel attachment points.
 - Flavor text: *"KAHBLOO-AYYY!"*

+## Attachments
+### Barrel
+These would be attached to the barrel of a gun and would modify bullets and the firing of the gun.